CMArenasGH/CMArenasGH/README.md

 - 👋 Hi, I’m @CMArenas
-- 👀 I’m an IT Specialist with back ground on C++,C#,Pascal, html, php, java and having technical skills on software and hardware too.
+- 👀 I’m an IT Specialist with back ground on C++,C#,Pascal, html, php, java and have extensive technical skills on software and hardware too.
 - 🌱 I’m currently learning python and brushing up on my programming skills
 - 💞️ I’m looking to collaborate on projects that will help me be better on my skills.
 - 📫 carloarenas@yahoo.com / carloarenas.ITsupport@gmail.com